HwWobbe/Wip-Main/README.md

       * what are the Tax implications?
         * a 50%+ position should still allow for consolidated statements
 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values
+* note the drift away from the API focus.
+  * this could lead to a refactoring/restructuring

 ## enhancement considerations
 ...